sheerlox/import-from-esm/README.md

 This library intends to be an _almost_ drop-in replacement of sindresorhus/import-from (from which it is forked) that supports loading ESM & CJS modules like require() does.

-> **Known limitation:** this module cannot import JSON modules, because it would rely on the experimental [Import Attributes](https://nodejs.org/docs/latest-v18.x/api/esm.html#import-attributes) feature.
-If this is something you would like to see in this library, please open an issue and I'll release it on the `experimental` distribution channel.

 ## Install

 ```